MMesbahU/Weggis/Files/angsd.md

 #### Basic filtering post-mapping

-Here we show how ANGSD can also perform some basic filtering of the data.
+ANGSD can perform some basic filtering of the data.
 These filters are based on:

 * quality and depth, see [here](http://www.popgen.dk/angsd/index.php/Filters)